bootleq/vim-textobj-rubysymbol/README.md

 vim-textobj-rubysymbol
 ======================

-Text object for manipulating ruby _symbol_ variables.
+Text objects for manipulating ruby _symbol_ variables.
 Depends on [textobj-user plugin][textobj-user] by [Kana][].

 Usage
 =====

-With default key mappings, use `da:` to *delete a symbol(:)*, eg. `:example`.
+With default key mappings, use `da:` to *delete a symbol(:)*, e.g. `:example`.

 `di:` to *delete inner symbol*, which is the `example` part without colon.

+Also `ci:`, `vi:` for change, select commands.

 Status
 ======
-Developing, experimental.
+Under Development, experimental.

 TODO
 ----
-- Support symbol with quotes, eg. `:"foo bar"`.
+- Support more forms of symbol.
-- Add document.
+- Test case.

 Requirements